| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 “The chapel communicates with the chancel by a plain circular arch.
 The window at the end is walled up; but the stone munions shew it to be more ancient than Henry VI, being adorned with beautiful tracery.”

 In a Glebe Terrier for 1822 the parish of Braceby no longer has any vicarage house or land, only the church and churchyard, still a chapelry of Grantham.
 The 1838 Tithe Award listed 10 landowners in Braceby.
 The Welby family owned more than half and others owned between 1 and 152 acres each.
 In 1843 sufficient funds were found to re-lead the nave roof.
-This has lasted for over 160 years.
+This lasted for over 160 years.

 The return made for the 1851 Census of Religious Worship reported that Braceby had 45 seats held by subscription and 25 free seats, but that only about 20 attended the fortnightly morning Service.
 24 Sunday scholars sat in the Chancel.

 In 1854 the Diocese permitted the Welby family to receive glebe land in Sapperton in exchange for approximately 3 acres at the corner of a field in Braceby.
 Here a new vicarage house was built and the parishes of Sapperton and Braceby were combined into one, although administered separately, as they still are.
-The first Rector was Rev. William Handley Bland, already rector of Sapperton and curate of Braceby.
+The first Rector was Rev. William Handley Bland, already Rector of Sapperton and Curate of Braceby.
 He is buried in Braceby churchyard.
 He devoted his life to his two small parishes.

 The population of Braceby rose rapidly from 71 in 1801 to 155 in 1841, living in 33 houses.
 By 1861 there were 168 people living in 37 houses.
 Most were farm labourers and desperately poor.
 However the village did have its blacksmith, carpenter and shopkeeper as well as a schoolmistress.